bamame/Final-Assignment---Process-Documentation/README.md

 - **Project Overall Plan**: A comprehensive plan defining objectives, scope, resources, budget, and strategies.
 - **Project Initiation Review Report**: A formal report summarizing the phase’s outputs.

+# 2. Requirements Analysis

+## Objective
+The Project Initiation phase focuses on defining the project's goals, scope, and deliverables.
+Key outputs include the Project Progress Plan, Project Overall Plan, and a formal Project Initiation Review Report to ensure thorough preparation and approval before moving to the next phase.

+## Key Activities
+- Start: Begin the requirements analysis phase.
+- Understand Requirements & Communicate with Stakeholders: Communicate with stakeholders to clarify requirements.
+- Review: Validate the requirements for completeness and accuracy.If failed, return to refine requirements.
+If passed, proceed to drafting specifications.
+- Draft Requirement Specifications: Create a formal document outlining detailed requirements.
+- Second Review: Validate and refine requirements as necessary.
+- Base Line: Finalize the requirements as a standard for subsequent phases.
+- End: Proceed to system design.

+## Tools
+- **JIRA**: Manage user story requirements and track task progress.
+- **WORD**: Document requirements.
+- **VISIO**: Create flowcharts and use case diagrams.
+-
+## Deliverables
+- **Requirements Confirmation Report**: Summarizes agreed requirements.
+- **Requirements Analysis Specification**: Details functional and non-functional requirements.
+- **Requirements Review Meeting Report**: Documents meeting outcomes.

+# 3. System Design

+## Objective
+The System Design phase focuses on creating detailed design documentation for the system's architecture and components.
+Key activities include verifying external design documents, updating the requirements document, and drafting the system design document.
+Deliverables include interface, database, detailed, and overall design specifications to ensure alignment and readiness for implementation.

+## Key Activities
+- Start: Begin the system design phase.
+- Verify External Design Documents: Ensure alignment with APIs, databases, and related components.
+- Update Requirements Document: Refine requirements as needed.
+- System Design Document Writing: Create the system design document, detailing the system’s architecture and components.
+- Review: Assess and refine the design.
+If the review fails, return to refine the document.
+If the review passes, proceed to establish the baseline.
+- Base Line: Approve the design as a reference for implementation.
+- End: Conclude and move to development.

+## Tools
+- **POSTMAN**: For API design and documentation generation.
+- **MySQL Workbench**: A tool for database design and modeling.
+- **Visual Paradigm**: For UML modeling (use case diagrams, class diagrams, etc.).

+## Deliverables
+- **Interface Design Specification**: A document detailing the design and functionality of system interfaces.
+- **Interface Design Guidelines**: A set of standards and rules to ensure consistency and compatibility for interface development.
+- **Database Design Specification**: A document defining the database structure, including tables, relationships, and constraints.
+- **Detailed Design Specification**: A comprehensive document describing the specific implementation details of system components.
+- **Overall Design Specification**: A high-level document summarizing the system architecture, major components, and their interactions.

 # 4. Development Testing

 ## Objective